John-Abbott-College/1T4-Notes/wk2/intro-word.md

 # MS Word Styles

-Microsoft Word is a powerful word-processing program.
+Microsoft Word is a word-processing program.

 In this course we will assume that you are somewhat familiar with Word and we will focus on a few specific features.